 Chemical and Bacterial Monitoring

 Please bring something to take notes with but all other training materials will be provided.
-Bring your own lunch, water and snacks as well.
+Bring your own lunch, water, and snacks.

 ORK will host an Adopt-a-Stream training for chemical and bacterial monitoring at the Mary Kahrs Warnell Forest Education Center in Guyton.